GuduleLapointe/w4os/README.txt

 = Current status =

 Code is a mess.
 Don't blame me.
 I want to do it the right way but I'm not used to WordPress plugins standards yet.
-I try to puth things on the right places while getting more familiar with it.
+I'll try to puth things on the right places while getting more familiar with it.
 Feel free to give advices.

 = Features =